portepa/springonetour-paris-got/README.md

 helm install --name my-postgres -f helm-db-conf.yml stable/postgresql
 ```

+We can also show that during this helm installation we leveraged Persistent External Storage (with Storage Claims), and dynamic load balancers.

 ## Deploy the service broker

 You need to wait for the ip of the service to spawn, then modify the `service-broker.yml`.